Googolplexic/personal-website/src/assets/projects/personal-website/description.md

 - **React Router** for client-side navigation
 - **React Markdown** for rendering project descriptions without the hassle of HTML
 - **React Helmet** for managing SEO metadata
+- **Frontmatter** for project and origami gallery metadata
 - **Vite** as the build tool for faster development
 - **Vercel** for automated deployment
 - **GitHub Copilot** for doing some of the tedious work for me

 ### In Progress

-- Adding more projects to the portfolio
-- Building the origami gallery/page(s)
+- Building the origami gallery
-- Adding my resume to the site, or at some experience section
-- Updating mobile responsiveness
-- Rewriting the homepage
 - Currently this looks a bit simple.
 In the future, I want to make this look unique and themed.
+However, this is a low priority for now as the main focus is on functionality and content.